NativeScript/docs-v7/ui/styling.md

     template: ...
 ```

-In each of these examples the CSS rules will only apply to the declared component, and not other UI elements in the application.
+In each of these examples, the CSS rules will only apply to the declared component, and not other UI elements in the application.

 > The `styles` and `styleUrls` will be applied even if the component is moved to another page within the application.

 {% endangular %}

-#### Adding CSS From a String
+#### Adding CSS from a string

 This snippet adds a new style to the current set of styles.
-This is quite useful when you need to add a small CSS chunk to an element (one example is for testing purposes):
+This is quite useful when you need to add a small CSS chunk to an element (for example, for testing purposes):

 ``` JavaScript
 page.addCss("button {background-color: blue}");